-CVR no.:
+VAT no.:

-GLN:

 Clauses 4 and 5 of this “Shipper Framework Agreement” have been entered by Energinet on behalf of all the Distribution Companies and Energinet itself.

 All Shippers in the Danish Gas System shall be registered with Energinet,. i.a. in order to provide an effective basis for changing Gas Supplier and Shipper, establish communication between the Players and, in respect of the Shippers, to minimize the risks associated with reconciliation.